MannyASM/CallingConventions_StaticLinkage-HLASM/README.md

-# HLASM_CallingConventions_StaticLinkage
+# CallingConventions_StaticLinkage
-IBM HLASM Calling Conventions Static Linkage
+Calling Conventions Static Linkage (HLASM)

 A detail presentation in pdf format of how we establish addressability in HLASM.